salvacarrion/awesome-nlp/embeddings/README.md

 - **Core idea:** There is a fundamental bias-variance trade-off in dimensionality selection for word embeddings (existence of an optimal dimensionality)
 - **Key achievement:**  Pairwise Inner Product (PIP) loss, a metric of dissimilarity between word embeddings

+### XML (NIPS 2019)

+[Cross-lingual Language Model Pretraining](https://arxiv.org/abs/1901.07291), Guillaume Lample, Alexis Conneau

+- **Summary:** Learn cross-lingual language models from: 1) an unsupervised method, and 2) supervised method.
+- **Core idea:** Translation language modeling (TLM) objective (Mask words in both the source and target sentences, but to predict a word masked in the source sentence, the model can either attend to its surrounding or to the target sentence)
+- **Key achievement:**  Demonstrating the effectiveness of cross-lingual language model pretraining on multiple cross-lingual understanding

+### Language-agnostic BERT (2020)

+[Language-agnostic BERT Sentence Embedding](https://arxiv.org/abs/2007.01852), Fangxiaoyu Feng, Yinfei Yang, Daniel Cer, Naveen Arivazhagan, Wei Wang

+- **Summary:** Adaptation of multilingual BERT to produce language-agnostic sentence embeddings
+- **Core idea:** Combine masked language model (MLM) and translation language model (TLM) pretraining with a translation ranking task using bi-directional dual encoders
+- **Key achievement:**  New state-of-the-art results several bitext retrieval tasks